 The next major attraction is Skógafoss, a mighty and classic waterfall with a powerful cascade; in sunny weather, rainbows arc through the mist that rises from where the water crashes to the ground.
 This feature can be admired from many angles, with a staircase beside it and no barriers to prevent you from getting as close as you dare to the cloud of spray.

-If you want to inject some culture into today, which otherwise will revolve around marvelling over nature, you can visit the nearby Skógar museum.
-Here, you can learn about Iceland’s technological development over the centuries, as well as well as the folklore associated with the area.
+If you want to inject some culture into today, which otherwise will revolve around marveling over nature, you can visit the nearby Skógar museum.
+Here, you can learn about Iceland’s technological development over the centuries, as well as the folklore associated with the area.